-PRINCE2 is a process-based approach for project management providing an easily tailored, and scaleable method for the management of all types of projects.
+PRINCE2 is a process-based approach for project management providing an easily tailored, and scalable method for the management of all types of projects.
 Each process is defined with its key inputs and outputs together with the specific objectives to be achieved and activities to be carried out.

 Below you will find a diagram and subsequent explanation of the PRINCE2 processes to help guide you when managing projects with PRINCE2.
 Leading accredited training organisation ILX Group also provide a free comprehensive PRINCE2 process model poster available for you to download and use as a quick reference on your desk or wall!